North Carolina vs. Pittsburgh: Sportsbook promo codes, odds, spread, over/under - January 2

 North Carolina vs. Pittsburgh Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup on individual sportsbooks.
+Check out the odds, spread and over/under for this matchup at multiple sportsbooks.

 |Favorite